GooRoo/ConfigEngine/README.md

     }
 }
 ```
-it is possible to access the values in QML through `Config.colors.defaultBackground` and `Config.colors.defaultText`.
+it is possible to access the values in QML through `$Config.colors.defaultBackground` and `$Config.colors.defaultText`.

 ## Usage